20-Minute Skillet Mushroom Chicken

 Description

 Easy one-pan chicken dinner ready in 20 minutes!
-No dry or boring chicken breasts here — with some seasonings and a light, silky cream-free mushroom sauce, you’ll have succulent chicken every time!
+No dry or boring chicken breasts here—with some seasonings and a light, silky cream-free mushroom sauce, you’ll have succulent chicken every time.
+Perfect for a quick weeknight meal or meal prep.

 Ingredients